AshvinPerera/SyrenLogger/README.md

 # SyrenLogger
-SyrenLogger is a simple C++ logging library with C# style string formatting.
+SyrenLogger is a simple header only C++ logging library with C# style string formatting.

 ## Features
 - Log messages to the console with the option of colouring messages by log level.